 All medical information held is confidential.
-It should be agreed between the headteacher, child (if appropriate) and parent/carer, who else should have access to records and information about a child.
+It should be agreed between the Executive Headteacher / Head of School, child (if appropriate) and parent/carer, who else should have access to records and information about a child.

 School Medication Policy

 Dear Parent/Carer